vestrel00/contacts-android/docs/accounts/query-raw-contacts.md

 data (e.g. email, phone).
 It only contains critical information required for performing RawContact operations such as associating local RawContacts to an Account.

-> For more info, read [Associate local RawContacts to an Account](./../accounts/associate-device-local-raw-contacts-to-an-account.md).
+> ℹ️ For more info, read [Associate local RawContacts to an Account](./../accounts/associate-device-local-raw-contacts-to-an-account.md).

 An instance of the `AccountsRawContactsQuery` API is obtained by,